Types of Excavator Brush Cutters

 Rotary Excavator Brush Cutters

 Rotary excavator brush cutters have blades that rotate parallel to the ground.
 They cost 25 to 50 percent less than horizontal cutters because their components are inexpensive and they are easier to build.
 The blade of an excavator mower experiences the most wear and tear but it is easy to replace.
-The downside of using a excavator mower attachments is the fact that it leaves cut brush on the ground without processing it.
+The downside of using an excavator brush cutter attachment is the fact that it leaves cut brush on the ground without processing it.

 Horizontal Excavator Brush Cutters